Pumpkin Oatmeal Cookies

 • pumpkin puree – you can use canned pumpkin puree or make homemade pumpkin puree.
 If you’re using store bought, just make sure it’s not pumpkin pie filling because it’s loaded with added sugars.

-• coconut sugar – I love using coconut sugar because it’s a natural sugar with a bit more nutrition, but regular white sugar will work as well.
+• coconut sugar – I love using coconut sugar because it’s a natural sugar with a bit more nutrition.

 • coconut oil – this adds healthy fat and helps bind the cookies together.